MicrosoftDocs/security/zero-trust/endpoints.md

 ## Initial deployment objectives

-### Endpoints are registered with a cloud identity provider
+### I. Endpoints are registered with a cloud identity provider

 To help limit risk exposure, you need to monitor every endpoint to ensure each one has a trusted identity, security policies are applied, and the risk level for things like malware or data exfiltration has been measured, remediated, or deemed acceptable.